stormpath/stormpath.github.io/source/guides/social-integrations/index.markdown

       "providerId": "facebook"
     }

-## How to do Integrate Stormpath with Google?
+## How to Integrate Stormpath with Google?

 After you familiarize yourself with Stormpath with one of the [Quickstart](docs.stormpath.com) Guides, integrating Stormpath with Google requires the following steps: